Khachatur Abovian: Statues

 Two prominent statues of Abovian stand in Yerevan.
 The concept of the first statue dates back to 1908 when a number of Armenian intellectuals in Russian Armenia decided to commemorate the 60th anniversary of Abovian's disappearance and raise funds for a statue.
 These included Alexander Shirvanzade, Hovhannes Tumanyan and Gevorg Bashinjagyan.
 By 1910 they had collected enough funds to order the statue.
 It was designed by M. Grigoryan and sculpted by Andreas Ter-Manukyan in Paris between 1910 and 1913.
 The statue is 4.5 m high and made of bronze on a granite pedestal.
-As a result of a misunderstanding the statue was only delivered to Yerevan in 1925 and first erected on Abovian street by the cinema Moscow in 1933 and then moved to the children's park on the banks of the Hrazdan River.
+As a result of a misunderstanding the statue was only delivered to Yerevan in 1925 and first erected on Abovian Street by the site of the Moscow Cinema in 1933 and then moved to the children's park on the banks of the Hrazdan River.
 In 1964, it found its permanent home by the Abovian house-museum in Kanaker.
 The second statue of Abovian in Yerevan was erected in Abovian square in 1950.
-The 9 m high bronze statue was designed by Gevork Tamanian (son of Alexander Tamanian) and sculpted by Suren Stepanyan.
+The 9 m high bronze statue was designed by Gevorg Tamanian (son of Alexander Tamanian) and sculpted by Suren Stepanyan.